 When you get older (if you’re not already older!), just what are you going to buy with that money you’ve saved?

 Jonathan Clements gave a good answer to this in his farewell column for the Wall Street Journal in 2008.
-(Clements wrote more than 1,000 columns for the Wall Street Journal.)
+(Clements has written more than 1,000 columns for the Wall Street Journal.)

 When I think about it, these three things are exactly what Doug and Bob are doing with their lives.
 The great thing is, it doesn’t (usually) take millions of dollars to spend time with friends and family or pursue your passions.
 You don’t need a fortune to live well.